Carvago/career-framework/tech/career-framework/calibration.md

 ## Pre-review Calibration

 This step helps us to catch possible inconsistencies early in the cycle, before the final performance ratings would be communicated to employees.
+We want to encourage in-person discussion about proposed ratings and keep these calibration discussions within groups of managers managing similar groups of people.

 The process is following:
 - Employees fill in their self-rating in the competency spreadsheet and submit it to their manager AHEAD of the performance review meeting.
 Employees are encouraged to ask their colleagues for feedback before submitting the self-review.
 - Managers prepare draft of the performance reviews for the employees based on their self-evaluation, feedback collected and performance observed over the last 6 months.
 - Managers submit the proposed score to their superiors (eg. Engineering Managers submit proposed score of their ICs to Engineering Directors).
 The draft score is added to the global spreadsheet.